canton7/RestEase/README.md

 Customizing RestEase
 --------------------

+You've already seen how to [specify custom Serializers and Deserializers](#controlling-serialization-and-deserialization).

 RestEase has been written in a way which makes it very easy to customize exactly how it works.
 In order to describe this, I'm first going to have to outline its architecture.